NethermindEth/nethermind-tdx/README.md

 `persistent.cow2` and run the it using [QEMU](https://www.qemu.org/).
 The image has disk encryption enabled by default on the persistent disk, and you might notice the encryption process when booting.

+You can choose a different path for the persistent disk by setting the `PERSISTENT_DISK` environment variable in `.env`.